toggl/pipes-api/README.md

 It schedules job to do synchronization to a third party service.
 Pipes-api will fetch data then send them to pipes endpoints in "Toggl API".

+THIS IS REFACTORED VERSION.
+To look at original version see [legacy](https://github.com/toggl/pipes-api/tree/legacy) branch.

 ## Requirements

 * [goenv](https://github.com/syndbg/goenv)